carnager/clerk/README.md

 For this reason I keep flat files in directory of the album for both track and album ratings.
 With those files and a tiny bash script it's possible to rebuild the sticker database in very little time.

+So if you plan to use ratings, it's a good idea to have music_path option in config file.
+If your music is on a different machine just mount it locally.